How to Write a Resume for Twilio

 How should I format my resume for Twilio's ATS?

 Use a clean, single-column layout with standard section headers like Experience, Skills, and Education.
 Avoid tables, graphics, or multi-column designs.
-Include relevant API and cloud keywords naturally in your experience bullets rather than only in a skills section.
+Include API and cloud keywords naturally in your experience bullets rather than only in a skills section.
 Rolevanta's templates are optimized for ATS compatibility out of the box.

 Similar Company Resume Guides